diogro/expressionVariance-manuscript/main.md

 So, for each study, we have a measure of the average correlation of each gene with every other gene.
 The average connectivity for each gene is the average across all studies in which that gene is expressed.

 __Cross-tissue vs. tissue-level chromatin states__: We use the universal [@vu2022universal] and tissue-specific [@Ernst2015-zk] ChromHMM [@ernst2012chromhmm] chromatin states to compare the non-overlapping genome segmentation to cross-tissue and tissue-level gene expression variance metrics.
-We use the proportion of the gene regions (gene +/- 10 kb) made up of each of the chromHMM chromatin states.
+We use the proportion of the gene regions (gene +/- 10 kb) made up of each of the ChromHMM chromatin states.

 __Correlations:__ We use the ppcor R package v1.1 [@kim2015ppcor] to run the pairwise partial Spearman correlations between gene-level statistics and the gene expression variance rank while controlling for the mean expression rank.
 P-values are corrected using the Benjamini-Hochberg procedure and comparisons with an adjusted p<0.05 are considered significant.